ADD CONDITION

 Warnings and Precautions

-If a patient experiences a severe sore throat that persists for more than two days, or if it is accompanied by fever, headache, rash, swelling, nausea, or vomiting, it is imperative to consult a healthcare professional promptly.
-These symptoms may indicate a more serious underlying condition that requires immediate attention.
+Severe sore throat should be taken seriously.
+If a patient experiences a sore throat that is severe, persists for more than two days, or is accompanied by additional symptoms such as fever, headache, rash, swelling, nausea, or vomiting, it is imperative to consult a healthcare professional promptly.

 Side Effects